 State Street, at the southern tip of Manhattan was lined with graceful Federal-style residences in the years following the American Revolution.
 The cooling breezes off the harbor and the ability to watch ship traffic made the location ideal for the homes of the wealthy merchant class.
 So it was here that James B. Watson commissioned John McComb Jr. to design his new home at 7 State Street in 1793.

-McComb, who would become famous for designing landmarks like New York's City Hall and Gracie Mansion, provided Watson with a superb merchant-class home worthy of his status.
+McComb, who would become famous for designing landmarks like New York's City Hall and the Archibald Gracie Mansion, provided Watson with a superb merchant-class home worthy of his status.
 Watson, a Yale graduate, was not only a successful importer and exporter, he was a New York State Senator, a Speaker of the New York State Assembly and a Federal Senator.

 |Photograph from the collection of the New York Public Collection|